 Suitable for schools starting out on the STEM journey.
 A minimum of two classes must participate.

 Involve most classes i.e. more than half the number of classes in the school in some aspect of the steps outlined below e.g. investigations, using ICT and maths, trips, speaker visits, presenting at or attending the science open day in the school or other events.

 We hope that you and your school will participate this year.
 There are five steps, but we think you’ll find them helpful as a new way of bringing life to Science, Technology, Engineering and Maths in the classroom.
 Remember - if they are divided out between classes then it's not too onerous for anyone!

-From November 2017 until March 16th 2018 you can register your school’s intention to apply for a Science Foundation Ireland Discover Science & Maths Award was open from October 3rd 2016 until April 7th 2017.
-This was to give us an indication of how many schools will be participating in the coming year.
+From November 2017 until March 16th 2018 you can register your school’s intention to apply for a Science Foundation Ireland Discover Science & Maths Award here on this website.
+This is to give us an indication of how many schools will be participating in the coming year.